Table of Contents

 Another popular method is to ditch the computer entirely and record using a digital recorder.

-Whilst this option can be more expensive, many podcasters prefer to use digital recorders for in-person interviews as they are a lot less complicated to use, and you aren’t limited by your PC, laptop, or recording software performance.
+Whilst this option can be more expensive, many podcasters prefer to use digital recorders for in-person interviews as they are much less complicated to use and don’t limit you by the performance of your PC, laptop, or recording software.

 You should be fine with an SD card that has around 32 GB of storage, which is enough for multi-tracking.

-You also need to purchase two microphones for this in-person interview, when using a digital recorder.
+You also need to purchase two microphones for this in-person interview using a digital recorder.

 Headphones